 We love what we do!
-Dedicated faculty members lead our innovative, student-centered program and are committed to helping students grow in their academic, personal and clinical knowledge and skills.
+Dedicated faculty members lead our innovative, in-person, student-centered program and are committed to helping students grow in their academic, personal and clinical knowledge and skills.
 Our program:

 For more information about our program, please see our current student handbook here.